 Gaming remains a popular niche online, with over 912,000 YouTube gaming channels as well as many gamers active on Twitch doing live streams related to gaming and other topics.

-After Minecraft, Roblox followed with 75 billion views, and Garena Free Fire coming in third with 72 billion views.
+After Minecraft, Roblox followed with 75 billion views, and Garena Free Fire came in third with 72 billion views.

 17. Daily Views of Videos Including the Words “Home Office” Increased 210% in March 2020